Chahat08/Chahat08.github.io/_projects/1_project.md

 Large wall displays (LWDs) can achieve resolutions that are traditionally unattainable with standard desktop setups.
 Stereoscopic facilities offering gigapixel resolutions have also been developed, pushing these limits even further {% cite 10937398 %}.
 Moreover, the large spatial dimensions and extensive screen real estate of such facilities have been shown to enhance human perception and cognition {% cite 10.1145/1753326.1753336 %}.

 Therefore, it is essential to explore the potential of these facilities in advancing scientific and medical analyses.
 This project aims to address that objective.
-By implementing volumetric rendering techniques tailored specifically for LWDs—considering their display configurations, multi-node distributed architectures, and unique interactivity requirements—this work seeks to evaluate their usability for scientific volumetric analysis.
+By implementing volumetric rendering techniques tailored specifically for LWDs - considering their display configurations, multi-node distributed architectures, and unique interactivity requirements - this work seeks to evaluate their usability for scientific volumetric analysis.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">